Hollywood producers speak out against Fox over immigration stance

 Fox News and its entertainment divisions may be operated by separate companies in the future.

 In December 2017, Fox struck a deal to sell most of its film and television businesses to Walt Disney Co and spin off Fox News and other assets to a new company.
-Comcast Corp, however, has made a rival bid for the parts of Fox that Disney had planned to buy. .
+Comcast Corp , however, has made a rival bid for the parts of Fox that Disney had planned to buy. .
+(Reporting by Jill Serjeant and Lisa Richwine; editing by Bill Berkrot)